citostyle/crowdsourcing/README.md

 * Assume that Maven 3 is installed
 * Assume that Apache Tomcat 7 is installed and running on `localhost:8080`
-* Assume Postgres 9.2 is installed
+* Assume Postgres 9.2 is installed and running on `localhost:5432`
 * Other versions of postgres might work.
 With Maven, Tomcat I'm not so sure

 * `cd ~/.m2`